jyotykumari63/my-react-space/notes.md

 6. difference between ^ and ~ in package version
    e.g "parcel": "^2.9.3"
-   ^ : caret allows the npm to upgrade te minor updates version and patch release ~ : tild will allows the npm to upgrade the major version on latest or updates major version
+   ^ : caret allows the npm to upgrade te minor updates version and patch release ~ : tild will allows the npm to patch release / bug fixes only
+         match the latest patch version while freezing the major and minor versions. automatically accepting bug fixes, considering that patch updates primarily address bugs
-7. difference between package.json and package-lock.json
+8. difference between package.json and package-lock.json
    - package-lock.json will keep the exact version of pkg being installed and used (in case package json has allowd to upgrade the major or minor latest version) then package-lock.json will sow exact version is being used
-8. When we install any dependency using npm it creates a node module very first time and add all the pakcage/8.
+9. When we install any dependency using npm it creates a node module very first time and add all the pakcage/8.
 When we install any dependency using npm it creates a node module very first time and add all the pakcage/dependecies on which that pkg is dependent . for example if install parcel pks then it will install all the it's dependecies/pkgs in node module